 How much do you spend a month on your energy bills?
-It's perhaps no surprise that mine are quite low but working in the industry I have firsthand exposure to how much people's monthly energy bills can vary.
-Whereas I pay £50 a month for both my gas and electricity, it's not unusual for a household to pay three times that.
-As energy firms are putting prices up this April, I've got 10 ways you can save hundreds over the year:
+It’s perhaps no surprise that mine are quite low.
+Whereas I pay £50 a month for both my gas and electricity, it’s not unusual for a household to pay three times that.
+As energy firms are putting prices up this April, I’ve got 10 ways you can save hundreds over the year:

 1. A new boiler, improved insulation or double glazing will make a huge difference to your bills and more people than ever will qualify for the Green Homes Grant because of Coronavirus.
 Even if you’re not on benefits, you can still get up to £5,000 per household to cover two thirds of the cost.

 2. You may still also be able to claim the £140 Warm Homes Discount this winter if you act quickly.

 The individual energy companies set their own rules on who qualifies and, although you have until March 31 to claim the discount, these companies have a limit on how many payouts they make in one year, so you have a better chance if you get in early.
 Contact your energy provider to find out and if you are too late, you’ll be in plenty of time for next year.

 3. Switching energy suppliers is the easiest way to save money but please pop in your usage when doing a comparison.
 All too often I hear about people being promised lower bills, only to receive a shocking bill at the end of the year.

 4. Opt for a smart meter if you need to watch your usage.
 I have one but don’t watch it like a hawk as I’m frugal enough but it can be a lifesaver for households looking to make savings by showing them how much it costs to boil a kettle, or put the tumble dryer on.